 This ratio tells you how much debt you use to finance your restaurant and whether you have enough equity to cover your debts.
 The ideal debt-ratio number varies by industry, but according to 2018 restaurant data 0.85 is high, 0.56 is average, and 0.03 is low.

 An income statement is a record of all your income and expenses over a period of time.
+It's also referred to as a restaurant P&L report.

 You typically use your income statement to: